Nar Phu Valley Trek

 Day 7 : Phu: rest and exploration day

-Phu, nestled at the valley's end, rises from the juncture of the Phu and Kyajo Kholas.
-This village, with around 40 mud brick houses, clings to the slopes, centered around the remnants of an ancient fort.
-The community thrives on sheep, goats, and yaks for trade and labor, cultivating barley, potatoes, and vegetables during the brief high-altitude summer.
-Winter sees the village enveloped in snow, prompting a seasonal migration to lower pastures.
-A visit to Phu is incomplete without exploring the Tashi Lhakhang Gompa, a significant cultural site under the shadow of Chako Peak.
-Here, Anis (nuns) present a collection of masks, musical instruments, and thangkas.
-The gompa also houses a library and an apothecary, essential for studying herbal medicine, a vital skill for Lamas to become Amchis in these remote regions.
-A kora around the gompa offers panoramic views of Phu, while acclimatization hikes to Himlung Base Camp or Ngoru Kharka are recommended.
-The evening promises rest at a local teahouse, amidst Phu's serene and timeless landscape.
+Phu, located at the end of the valley, lies at the confluence of the Phu and Kyajo Kholas.
+This small village, consisting of around 40 traditional mud-brick houses, clings to the slopes and is centered around the ruins of an ancient fort.
+The local community thrives on livestock such as sheep, goats, and yaks, which they use for trade and labor.
+They also cultivate barley, potatoes, and vegetables during the brief summer at high altitudes.
+In winter, the village is blanketed in snow, prompting a seasonal migration to lower pastures.
+A visit to Phu is incomplete without exploring the Tashi Lhakhang Gompa, a significant cultural site nestled under the shadow of Chako Peak.
+The gompa is home to Anis (nuns) who showcase a collection of masks, musical instruments, and thangkas.
+It also houses a library and an apothecary, both crucial for studying herbal medicine, a key skill for Lamas aiming to become Amchis in this remote Himalayan region.
+The kora (circumambulatory path) around the gompa offers breathtaking panoramic views of Phu, while acclimatization hikes to Himlung Base Camp or Ngoru Kharka are highly recommended for trekkers.
+The day concludes with a restful stay at a local teahouse, allowing you to experience the serene and timeless beauty of Phu in the heart of the Himalayas.

 Day 8 : Phu – Jhunam (3 640m/11 940m) – Nar Phedi (3 550m/11 650ft) – Nar (4 180m/13 710ft), 7-8 hrs